Vintage Rugs and How to Style Them - Shop Vintage Online

 Layer, Layer, Layer

 Sometimes, the best way to make a vintage rug work in your space is to layer it on top of a larger rug.
 If you end up with a vintage rug that’s a little small for the room, either for budgetary reasons or because that’s just the one you fell in love with, layering on a jute, sisal or other neutral rug can visually extend the size of the vintage rug.
 The larger rug should be a relatively flat weave, so that it creates a smooth surface for the other to lay on-avoid trying to layer a vintage rug on top of high pile rugs like moroccans or shags.

 Time honored techniques and ancient methods mean that these rugs have stood the test of time, and will continue to do so with the right care.
 A vintage wool rug can stand up to high trafficked areas like a living room or kitchen, while a soft silk rug would be right at home in a bedroom.
 No matter where the rug is, take care to rotate the rug every couple of years to ensure even wear and avoid heavy, direct sunlight.
 With proper care, these rugs will only get better with time and develop a patina all their own.

 Build Your Palette

 Vintage rugs feel timeless and can be used within many different design styles.
 A classic patterned rug can provide enough texture and depth to make up for a subdued color palette.
 You also can’t go wrong with a neutral base and a subtle hint of color-many neutral or tonal rugs have a slight variation of color running throughout that can be teased out and sprinkled throughout the room.
-Add a few vintage pillows or art in the same color family as the rug to top off the look.
+Once you find the perfect rug, add a few vintage pillows to your furniture or art in the same color family as the rug to top off the look.